clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

       and ES6 native API demonstration
 - [x] **Remove items from a set in ES6** - ✅ Completed with 100% test coverage
       and ES6 Set.delete() method demonstration
-- [ ] Use .has and .size on an ES6 Set
+- [x] **Use .has and .size on an ES6 Set** - ✅ Completed with 100% test
+      coverage demonstrating ES6 Set native methods for value checking and size retrieval
 - [ ] Use Spread and Notes for ES5 Set() Integration

 #### Map and Hash Data Structures